gbv/paia/paia.md

 Document service
   : An instance of a library service connected to a patron and a document.
     Document services are returned by the PAIA core method [items]().
-This entity could be expressed with DAIA ontology.
+This entity is an instance of `daia:Service` (and `ssso:Service`).
 Document status
   : The current state of a (document) service, defined as subclass instance of
     `ssso:Service` from the Simple Service Status Ontology (SSSO) and as instance of `daia:Service` from the Document Availability Information Ontology (DAIA).
 Fee
   : An amount of money that has to be paid by a patron for some reason.
-    Each fee can be connected to a document service.
+Each fee
+    is represented by the following properties of a `ssso:Service` instance:

+	* `dc:date` (or a more specific subproperty) for `fee.date`
+	* `schema:price` and `schema:priceCurrency` for `fee.amount`
+	* `dc:description` for `fee.about`
+	* Maybe `schema:itemOffered` to connect to a document service, which is connected to item and edition --- but the fee could also be equal to the document service (?)

 ------